asujaykk/Road-segmentation-UNET-model/README.md

-# Road-segmentation-UNET-model
+# Road-segmentation with U-Net model

+## Image segmentation
+Image segmentation is the process of classifying each pixel in an image to a particular class, At a top level image segmentation identify a region in an image which belongs to a particular object type.
+Unlike object detection task where the model can only predict the bounding box region in which the objects are present, the segmentation model can precisly extract the object/region boundaries based on the object/region shape.

-The project aims to locate and segment the road area from a picture normally taken from the front camera of a vehicle.
+This  project aims to locate and segment the road region from a picture normally taken from the front camera of a vehicle using image segmentation.
 Road segmentation is a critical step in Advanced Driver Assistance System (ADAS) for a variety of tasks, such as extracting the driveable area, path planning, lane change detection etc.
-In this section we will focus only on separating the main road area from an image.
+In this section we will focus only on separating the main road region from an image.

 # Prerequisite
 You need to have the following libraries installed on your computer before starting the project.